-Life skills training, child care, and referrals
+Life skills training and referrals

-You must provide youth with life skills training and referrals to promote their long-term, economic independence and support the well-being of their children.
+You must provide youth with life skills training and referrals to promote their long-term, economic independence and continued well-being.
 At a minimum, you should provide training and referrals in the following areas:

-- Job attainment and educational advancement: You must help youth in your MGH find and maintain sustainable employment. - Where available, link clients with their local Workforce Innovation and Opportunity Act youth program. - Provide clients support in earning a diploma, GED, or vocational certification, and in pursuing post-secondary education, if desired. - Provide job attainment and readiness training emphasizing: - The importance of work ethic, punctuality, and reliability. - Personal responsibility for one's choices and actions.

-- The value of delayed gratification and long-term planning. - Practical skills that lead to employment and economic independence. - The connection between personal choices and life outcomes. - Coordinate services with local and regional McKinney-Vento liaisons to make sure clients experience minimal interruption in their education. - Money management, financial literacy, and budgeting: You must provide clients with training in fundamental financial literacy skills, including money management, credit counseling, banking, home ownership, household budgeting, financial independence and self-sufficiency, and smart grocery shopping. - Mental and physical health, and nutrition: You must ensure clients receive consistent mental and physical health care, as well as early and consistent prenatal care, postnatal care, well-baby exams, and immunizations.
+- Job attainment and educational advancement: You must help youth in your TLP find and maintain sustainable employment. - Where available, link clients with their local Workforce Innovation and Opportunity Act youth program. - Provide clients' support in earning a diploma, GED, or vocational certification, and in pursuing post-secondary education, if desired. - Provide job attainment and readiness training emphasizing: - The importance of work ethic, punctuality, and reliability. - Personal responsibility for one's choices and actions. - The value of delayed gratification and long-term planning. - Practical skills that lead to employment and economic independence. - The connection between personal choices and life outcomes. - Coordinate services with local and regional McKinney-Vento liaisons to make sure clients experience minimal interruption in their education. - Money management, financial literacy, and budgeting: You must provide clients with training in fundamental financial literacy skills, including money management, credit counseling, banking, home ownership, household budgeting, financial independence and self-sufficiency and smart grocery shopping. - Mental and physical health, and nutrition: You must make sure clients receive consistent mental and physical health care and, when applicable, prenatal care, well-baby exams, and immunizations.
 You must document these services in clients' files.
-In addition, you should offer instruction in preventative health measures, healthy relationships, healthy diets, and meal planning. - Programs must prioritize whole-food nutrition education and access, recognizing that: - Nearly 70% of American children's calories come from ultra-processed foods, contributing significantly to chronic disease. - Whole foods produced by American farmers should be at the center of health and healing. - Nutrient-dense foods support optimal brain development, immune function, and overall health. - Child screening and assessment tools: You must assess the needs of clients' children through appropriate health and developmental screening and assessment tools.
-You should partner with clients to identify concerns about their child's development.
-You must complete or receive a current developmental screening for each child within 45 days of that child entering the program. - Child care and Head Start strategy: You must develop a child care strategy to link youth to safe, affordable, and accessible child care, Head Start, and Early Head Start, or other early childhood development services. - Basic life and parenting skills: You must help families participate in activities that promote positive parent-child interactions and address parenting challenges and barriers.
-When appropriate, you must work with children's fathers and teach them responsible fatherhood strategies.
-Your parenting skills services must include attention to child development, family budgeting, proper nutrition, healthy relationships, and healthy living.
+In addition, you should offer instruction in preventative health measures, healthy relationships, healthy diets, and meal planning.
+When applicable, prenatal care, well-baby exams, and appropriate health services should be provided with informed consent.
+You must document these services in clients' files. - Programs must prioritize whole-food nutrition education and access, recognizing that: - Nearly 70% of American children's calories come from ultra-processed foods, contributing significantly to chronic disease. - Whole foods produced by American farmers should be at the center of health and healing. - Nutrient-dense foods support optimal brain development, immune function, and overall health. - Basic life and parenting skills, when appropriate.
 You must provide education on: - The benefits of marriage and family stability for long-term economic success.

-- The importance of responsible parenthood within the context of marriage. - The developmental benefits for children raised in stable, two-parent households. - Practical relationship skills that support healthy marriage and family formation. - The correlation between family structure and positive youth outcomes. - Parenting curriculum: You must use an evidence-based parenting curriculum to support positive parent and child outcomes. - The parenting curriculum you use must help parents form positive parentchild attachments, promote lifelong learning, help parents develop advocacy and leadership skills, and help them become contributing members of their communities. - The Office of Head Start's Early Childhood Learning & Knowledge Center maintains free Parenting Curricula Review Databases, which can help you find appropriate parenting curricula. - Child development: You must make sure that the development of clients' children is assessed and documented in clients' files. - Counseling services and interpersonal skill building: You must implement strategies that promote and strengthen family connections, recognizing that stable family relationships are fundamental to youth development and long-term success.
+- The importance of responsible parenthood within the context of marriage. - The developmental benefits for children raised in stable, two-parent households. - Practical relationship skills that support healthy marriage and family formation. - The correlation between family structure and positive youth outcomes. - Counseling services and interpersonal skill building: You must implement strategies that promote and strengthen family connections, recognizing that stable family relationships are fundamental to youth development and long-term success.
 Programs must: - Provide family counseling and mediation services to resolve conflicts, emphasizing family reunification efforts whenever safe and appropriate. - Implement regular family engagement activities for youth in the program. - Develop a family strengthening plan for each youth that identifies opportunities to heal and restore family relationships. - Connect youth with mentors who model healthy family relationships. - Teach relationship skills that prepare youth for successful family formation. - Help youth understand their family history and cultural heritage, when applicable. - Facilitate regular communication between youth and appropriate family members. - Document all family reunification efforts and outcomes.